Jimmycheong/JSAFE/README.md

 - Requires installation of following modules: pycryptography, sqlalchemy, pillow
 - Encrypted passwords stored on SQLite database.

+# Setup

+1. Install dependancies via pip and brew.
+2. Open the terminal and go into the directory.
+3. Create a sqlite3 database file by typing ``python jdb.py``
+4. Create a new password by typing``python reset_password.py``
+5. Run the application by typing ``python jsafe.py``

-# Initial authentication screen:
+## Initial authentication screen:
 ![screen shot 2016-12-30 at 16 19 18](https://cloud.githubusercontent.com/assets/22529514/21568384/ed7b1510-ceab-11e6-9946-1d564cfccb4c.jpg)

 - Uses SHA256 hashing algorithm for authenication and key for password encryption.

-# What I learnt from this project:
+## What I learnt from this project:
 - Fundamental value of unicode, along with the .encode() and decode() functions
 - How to write encryption functions using methods from the pycryptography module
 - How to build treeviews using TKinter GUI tools

-# Future Tasks:
+## Future Tasks:
 - Improve GUI interface
 - Allow user to set their own password hash through the initial screen.